-As an artist who is wanting to get the attention of music supervisors for film and TV we have put together the perfect guide for you on how to contact music supervisors!
+As an artist who is wanting to get the attention of music supervisors for film and TV, we have put together the perfect guide for you on how to contact music supervisors!

-Synchronisation has become a way for artists to make money and a good way for artists to throw themselves into the limelight by using moving pictures.
+Synchronization has become a way for artists to make money and a good way for artists to throw themselves into the limelight by using moving pictures.

 To be involved in sync, singers need to take the correct steps by creating good quality tracks and selling them to the correct people.

 Music supervisors are responsible for choosing the tracks and closing deals between artists and productions.

 They often minimize their focus to a select few publishing companies, agents, and labels they trust.
 This enables them to secure deals quickly and effectively.

 If you would like to find out more about what a Music Supervisor is, check out our article on Music Supervisors: What Do They Do?

 Before you contact a music supervisor you must be sure your music will attract attention.

 Good quality recordings are a great starting point when pitching to music supervisors.
 Quality is important for succeeding!

 Also, make sure you have an instrumental version of the song.
 This is because plenty of producers and directors will want songs without lyrics to make their films or production.